AlvinDChipmunk/AlvinDChipmunk/README.md

     </ul>
   </li>
 </ul>

-- 💞️ Right now I'm not looking to collaborate on projects yet, but ...
+💞️ Right now I'm not looking to collaborate on projects yet, but...

-- 📫 You can still reach out to me if you want at ...
+You can still reach out to me if you want 📫 at ...
 <dl>
   <dt>Cellphone (Text and call):</dt>
     <dd><a href="tel:16193222707">1-619-322-2707</a>, US Pacific Coast time, GMT is ahead by 8 hour</dd>